Reconnecting Youth to Prevent Homelessness Act

-Youth homelessness in the United States is a national crisis in urban, suburban, and rural communities affecting nearly 2 million youth between the ages of 12 and 24 every year.
-Consistent research also shows that lesbian, gay, bisexual, and transgender (LGBT) youth are over-represented among the homeless, comprising between 20 and 40 percent of the total homeless youth population, even though they make up 5 to 10 percent of the overall youth population.
+Youth homelessness in the United States is a national crisis in urban, suburban and rural communities affecting nearly 2.8 million youth between the ages of 12 and 24.
+Furthermore, consistent research finds that gay and transgender youth are over-represented among homeless youth, comprising anywhere between 20 and 39 percent of the total homeless youth population even though they make up less than 10 percent of the overall youth population.

-The consequences of homelessness in the United States, particularly for LGBT youth, are far reaching and can last a lifetime.
-Homelessness is harmful to mental and physical health, and youth who are homeless are at an increased risk for sexual abuse and exploitation, chemical and alcohol dependency, social stigma, and discrimination.
-These youth also experience lower levels of long-term educational attainment—placing them at an even greater disadvantage when they enter the job market.
-Growing up without the critical family and social safety nets so many children rely on results in catastrophic consequences for economic stability, educational attainment, and life expectancy.
-Little support exists at the federal level to provide funding for programs that improve family relationships and reduce homelessness among LGBT youth.
-As a result, homeless youth, particularly LGBT youth, continue to face severe obstacles in their emotional and professional development.
+The consequences of homeless youth in the United States, particularly for lesbian, gay, bisexual, transgender and queer (LGBTQ) youth, are far reaching and range from issues in mental and physical health, sexual abuse and exploitation, chemical and alcohol dependency, educational attainment, to social stigma, discrimination and family rejection.
+Growing up with no critical family and social safety nets result in catastrophic consequences for economic stability, educational attainment and life expectancy.
+Little support exists at the federal level to provide support for programs that improve family relationships and reduce homelessness among LGBTQ youth.
+As a result, homeless youth, particularly LGBTQ youth, continue to face severe obstacles in their emotional and professional development.

-What is the Runaway and Homeless Youth Inclusion Act?
+What is the Reconnecting Youth to Prevent Homelessness Act?

 What is the Current Status of the Bill?

-RHYIA is expected to be re-introduced early in the 114th Congress.
+The Reconnecting Youth to Prevent Homelessness Act is expected to soon be reintroduced in the 113th Congress.